-There is no such thing as over-communication and your health care team will want to know about any changes you may experience throughout treatment.
+Your health care team will want to know about any changes you experience throughout treatment; there is no such thing as over-communicating.
 You may also want to have an ophthalmologist (an eye doctor) check your eyes to rule out any concerns unrelated to cancer.
-Some people have other health conditions and take medications that may affect vision, and it’s important to rule out any other factors that might be contributing to changes in your vision.
+Some people have other health conditions and take medications that may affect vision, and it’s important to consider other factors that might be contributing to changes in your vision.

 Eye and Vision Resources